dem3trio/symfony_newsletter/README.md

 }
 ```

-given that you have set 2 variables in the template.json, `textColor` and `textContent`, you have to include those in your
+given that you have set 3 variables in the template.json, `textColor`, `textContent` and `editorContent`, you have to include those in your
 template.
+Note that `editorContent` is a "editor" type, so it has to be filtered with the "raw" option in twig.

 ```twig
 <!DOCTYPE html>